This is gonna be a longer and somewhat thourough article so brace yourself !

 –check the oil pickup strainer:

-- if the oil pickup strainer is clogged → then remove the oil pan and clean it and replace the injector washers + have the injectors at least tested or replace them if you want to be on the safe side
+- if the oil pickup strainer is clogged → then remove the oil pan and clean the strainer + replace the injector washers + have the injectors at least tested or replace them if you want to be on the safe side

 -if you don’t want to spend money then at least pay attention to the faulty injector symptoms